LiamSnow/categorized-github-recommender/preprocessor/README.md

 # Preprocessing

 ## Dataset
-Get the dataset from [Kaggle](https://www.kaggle.com/datasets/pelmers/github-repository-metadata-with-5-stars).
+Get the dataset from [Kaggle](https://www.kaggle.com/datasets/pelmers/github-repository-metadata-with-5-stars), extract it, and save it here as `dataset.json`.

 ## Data Format
-Data is a array of:
+Data is a array of repo metadata, for example:
 ```json
 {
   "owner": "pelmers",